JaminCO/Neo-Price-Tracker-Bot/README.md

 # Neo-Price-Tracker-Bot

-A Price Tracker Bot for the Neo Token on the NEO N3 Chain built with python
+A Price Tracker Telegram Bot for the Neo Token on the NEO N3 Chain built with python